What Is Cost of Revenue? A Complete Breakdown

 This is the most straightforward piece of the puzzle.
 Direct material costs are the expenses for the raw materials that become part of your final product.
 If you build custom furniture, this includes the wood, screws, and varnish.
 If you sell artisanal coffee, it’s the beans, bags, and labels.
 These are the tangible, necessary items you spend money on to create what you sell.
 Tracking these costs accurately is the first step to understanding your product's basic profitability before any other expenses are factored in.

-Labor and Production Expenses
+Labor Costs and Production Expenses

 Beyond materials, you have to account for the human effort involved.
 Direct labor costs include the wages and benefits for employees who are directly involved in making your product or delivering your service.
 This isn't about your marketing team or administrative staff; it’s about the people on the assembly line, the software developers writing code for a specific project, or the consultants actively working with a client.
 Any production expenses, like the electricity used to run factory machinery, also fall into this category.
 These costs are directly tied to the output of your business.